 How do you do regression testing?

-The naive answer is to just rerun all your existing tests every time.
+The naive approach is to just rerun all your existing tests every time.
 However, this isn’t necessarily the best approach.
-Firstly, you probably have a lot of tests, and so it may simply not be feasible to run them all in the time that is available.
+Firstly, you probably have a lot of tests, and so it may be infeasible to run them all in the time that is available.
 Secondly, as your code evolves, many tests actually become obsolete because the underlying codebase has changed so much.
 Thirdly, newer tests are often supersets of existing tests.
 So, it is unnecessary to run the older test.
 Finally, if only part of the codebase has changed, it may only be necessary to run some of the tests.
-In other words, a regression test suite will evolve over time, and will often change for each release candidate.
+In short, a good regression test suite will evolve over time, and will often change for each release candidate.

 What are the challenges?

-However, as you approach release, you need to ensure all relevant regression tests are run.
-This is a problem since there are likely to be a huge number of tests needed.
-On a large project, this will typically be many hundreds of tests.
+However, as you approach release, you need to ensure all necessary regression tests are run.
+This is a problem, since there are likely to be a huge number of tests needed.
+On a large project, you may easily have thousands of tests in your regression suite.
 The issue is, running this many tests takes a long time and acts as a delay for release.

 How automated regression testing helps